HLammers/cybo-drummer/USER_MANUAL.md

 * Press the DEL knob to **delete the voice**
 * Select &lsquo;[add new]&rsquo; (the value after the last existing voice) to add a new voice

+> [!NOTE]
+> Renaming a voice can take some time to process, because it needs to make adjustments to each program, which are saved in sepparate files.
+Wait for the pop-up showing &lsquo;processing&hellip;&rsquo; to disappear.

 ##### channel

 <i>Applies to the selected [output port/device](#portdevice-2) and [voice](#voice)</i>